remp2020/pythia-tools/churn_prediction/README.md

 If you have at least one set of models trained, you can un the prediction for users that are close to the churn/renewal.

-You can run the prediction for as current data as possible - i.e. yesterday's aggregations.
+You run the prediction for days in the future, i.e. predict who's likely to churn 1, 2, 3 ... up to positive event days lookahead in the future (also constrained by the decaying accuracy of your model).
 Required options `--min-date` and `--max-date` in combination with optional `--positive-event-lookeahead` (defaults to 33 days) specify set of users to include in the prediction.
 For example setting the dates from `3rd March` to `5th March` selects users, who have 33 days until end of their subscription during that 3rd-5th March period.

 *(note: `--positive-event-lookahead` should be same for model training and prediction)*